pourmalek/CovidVisualizedCountry/README.md

 ********************************************************************************************************************************************

 ### Among the 5 available international periodically updated studies or models of COVID-19 pandemic, only TWO studies, DELP and IHME, provide subnational level estimates for some countries.

-### For Canada, DELP and IHME models provide subnational estimates for SEVEN provinces: Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan.
+### For Canada, the IHME model provides subnational estimates for SEVEN provinces: Alberta, British Columbia, Manitoba, Nova Scotia, Ontario, Quebec, and Saskatchewan.
+The DELP model provides subnational estimates for NINE provinces, the seven above, and New Brunswick, and Newfoundland and Labrador.

-### The PHAC-McMaster model provides estimates of cases at the national and SIX provinces’ levels (AB, BC, MB, ON, QC, SK), as well as cases hospitalized per 100 K population at the national level.
+### The PHAC-McMaster model provides estimates of cases at the national and SIX provinces’ levels (AB, BC, MB, ON, QC, SK).

+### Northwest Territories, Nunavut, Prince Edward Island, and Yukon are not included in any models.
+Only the reports to WHO are available for them.

 ********************************************************************************************************************************************